 - Submit your Master Promissory Note (MPN) for Subsidized/Unsubsidized Loans online.
 (PRINT and ATTACH completion confirmation page.)

 - Review your Loan History online.
 (PRINT and ATTACH your NSLDS information.)

-- Complete and return the Direct Loan Application to the Co-Lin Financial Aid Office.
+- Complete and return the Direct Loan Request Form to the Co-Lin Financial Aid Office.

 Federal Loans vs. Private Loans

 Federal loans are a better deal than loans from private lenders.
 Federal student loans generally have lower interest rates that are fixed, generous repayment plans, no repayment penalties, and no credit checks (except for PLUS loans).